The starting points for research and innovation in eHealth at INTRAWAY are:

 Remote Consultation and communication

-The objective of this area is to make it possible for information to move to the place where the client or a specialist is.
-It provides increased opportunities for correct diagnoses so that the appropriate measures can be administered to the client in a safe manner.
-Such consultations can relate to a variety of interventions, ranging from highly specialized care, to intense rehabilitation and overall to increase the availability of health care in the homes of clients and citizens.
+This area's objective is to make it possible for a piece of information to move to the place where the client or a specialist is.
+It provides increased opportunities for correct diagnoses to administer the appropriate measures to the client safely.
+Such consultations can relate to various interventions, ranging from highly specialized care to intense rehabilitation and overall to increase the availability of health care in the homes of clients and citizens.

-The objective of this area is to extend availability and ease of access to health related information and support for the citizens, and to make it possible for the clients to perform self-care actions.
+The objective of this area is to extend availability and ease of access to health-related information and support for the citizens and make it possible for the clients to perform self-care actions.

-INTRAWAY has been building advanced electronic healthcare solutions for that last 20 years.
-Our experience dates back to the times where paper based record systems were being replaced with electronic systems and new procedures.
-In this process, INTRAWAY played a key role in the electronic transformation that took place at Greek hospitals and in the public sector.
-Today, it’s time for a new digital transformation in the healthcare sector.
-A transformation that embraces a broad variety of stakeholders including patients, providers, payers, the public and the private sector.
-To address these new challenges, INTRAWAY is reviewing current funded research initiatives to cooperate with global partners to get another step ahead.
+INTRAWAY has been building advanced electronic healthcare solutions for the last 20 years.
+Our experience dates back to when paper-based record systems were being replaced with electronic systems and new procedures.
+In this process, INTRAWAY played a vital role in the electronic transformation at Greek hospitals and the public sector.
+Today, it's time for a new digital change in the healthcare sector, a shift that embraces various stakeholders, including patients, providers, payers, the public, and the private sector.
+To address these new challenges, INTRAWAY reviews current funded research initiatives to cooperate with global partners to get another step ahead.